MicrosoftDocs/cpp-docs/docs/c-runtime-library/run-time-routines-by-category.md

 manager: "ghogen"
 ms.workload: ["cplusplus"]
 ---
-# Run-Time Routines by Category
+# Run-Time routines by category

 This section lists and describes Microsoft run-time library routines by category.
 For reference convenience, some routines are listed in more than one category.
 Multibyte-character routines and wide-character routines are grouped with single-byte character counterparts, where they exist.

-The main categories of Microsoft run-time library routines are:
+## Routine categories

 |||
 |-|-|